woocommerce/qit-documentation/docs/woo-com/notifications.md

 ## Notifications by test type

-You can enable and disable notifications for each <a href="../category/test-types">test types</a> that is available by clicking on the toggle:
+You can enable and disable notifications for each test types that is available by clicking on the toggle:

 ![test-notification-settings](_media/test-notification-settings.png)